sharmaeklavya/sharmaeklavya/README.md

 - [Portfolio v2](https://eklavyasharma.netlify.app)

+- Thank you for visiting my profile.
+I love connecting with people.
+If you wish to chat - connect with me on: [@eklavyajs](https://twitter.com/eklavyajs)

-- Thank you for visiting my profile, here is what you can do after.
+- Here is what you can do after.
 [Rock-Paper-Scissors](https://roshambogame.netlify.app/)

 <!--
 **sharmaeklavya/sharmaeklavya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.